Ryuichi Kawakami: Westside Xtreme Wrestling (2014)

-Big Japan Pro Wrestling (2008-2021)
+Big Japan Pro Wrestling (2008–2021)

 Kawakami made his professional wrestling debut at a house show hosted by Big Japan Pro Wrestling (BJW) on December 19, 2008, where he teamed up with Yuji Okabayashi and Katsumasa Inoue, scoring a defeat against Atsushi Ohashi, Shinya Ishikawa and Yoshihito Sasaki in a six-man tag team match.

 Kawakami is known for participating in signature events of the promotion such as the Ikkitousen Strong Climb.
 At the inaugural edition of the event from 2012, he took part of the Block A and scored a total of two points after competing against Daisuke Sekimoto, Sami Callihan, Yuji Okabayashi, Masashi Otani and Takumi Tsukamoto.

 Another event where he fought is the Saikyo Tag League, making his first appearance at the 2011 edition of the event where he teamed up with Shinya Ishikawa, placing themselves in the Block A, and scoring one point after competing against the teams of Shadow WX and Kankuro Hoshino, Tommy End and Michael Dante, Abdullah Kobayashi and Masashi Takeda, Daisuke Sekimoto and Yuji Okabayashi, and Jun Kasai and Jaki Numazawa.
 His marked his best result at the 2018 edition after he teamed up with Kazumi Kikuta in the Strong Style Block and scoring a total of six points after competing against Kazuki Hashimoto and Yuya Aoki, Takuya Nomura and Fuminori Abe, Hideki Suzuki and Daisuke Sekimoto, Tatsuhiko Yoshino and Kota Sekifuda, Daichi Hashimoto and Hideyoshi Kamitani, and Ryota Hama and Yasufumi Nakanoue.

 Kawakami participated in other notable tournaments hosted by BJW.
 He won the 2009 D-Dash Tag Team Tournament teaming up with Shinya Ishikawa, defeating Shigehiro Irie and Shun Kasagi in a first-round match, Masashi Takeda and Takuma Obe in the semi-finals and Yuji Okabayashi and Atsushi Ohashi in the finals on December 21.
 He also won the 2013 Strong Style Rising Tournament by defeating D. J. Hyde in the first round, Masato Inaba in the quarter-finals, Shinya Ishikawa in the semi-finals and Yuji Okabayashi in the finals on June 5.

-DDT Pro Wrestling/Pro Wrestling Basara (2013-2021)
+DDT Pro Wrestling/Pro Wrestling Basara (2013–2021)

-Kawakami also works for the Pro-Wrestling Basara (Basara) branch of DDT Pro Wrestling (DDT) under the name of Trans-Am★Ryuichi.
+Kawakami also works for the Pro-Wrestling Basara branch of DDT Pro Wrestling (DDT) under the name of Trans-Am★Ryuichi.
 His most notable victory was against Fuma a DDT Tavern Pro Wrestling: Alcohol Mania on March 23, 2017 when he captured the Union Max Championship.
 He won the Heaven Summit Itadaki tournament from 2017 by defeating Fuma in the finals from July 5, 2017, match which was also for the Union Max Championship.
 Kawakami placed himself in the Block A and scored a total of ten points against Isami Kodaka, Ryota Nakatsu, Sagat, Gouma Ryu and Smoke.

-Gleat (2021-present)
+Gleat (2021–present)

 Kawakami made his debut in the Gleat promotion at GLEAT Ver.
 1 on July 1, 2021 where he picked up a victory against T-Hawk.